yaolingling/docs/docs/tutorials/vagrant-api.rst

 .. code::

-   curl localhost:8080/api/current/workflows/graphs | jq '.' | grep injectableName
+   vagrant@rackhd:~$ curl localhost:8080/api/current/workflows/graphs | jq '.' | grep injectableName

 As below output example, you will find lots of handy build-in workflow which RackHD carries, which you can leverage them directly.